-This newly developed program for children turning 5 years old between September 2ndthrough December 2nd of the current school year builds on existing readiness efforts, setting children on a path to develop the skills they will need to be successful in kindergarten.
-Our transitional kindergarten serves as a bridge for
+This newly developed program for children turning 5 years old between September 2nd through December 2nd of the current school year builds on existing readiness efforts, setting children on a path to develop the skills they will need to be successful in kindergarten.
+Our transitional kindergarten serves as a bridge for children who, in essence, need the gift of time, time that is essential to absorb and express ideas, learn more about friendships, assert independence, and examine the world around them.
+This allows the children to become more confident as they move to the next level of academic achievement.

-E. School Climate and Environment
+D. School Climate and Environment